DasParijat/Ringtail-DE/README.md

 		<ul>
 			(2/21/25)
 			<li>(Global Scene)
-			Created quit_to_menu signal, for when next scene is main menu</li>
+			Created quit_to_menu signal, for when next scene is main menu (may need to get rid of it due to scene history storage)</li>
-			<li>(Game / Game Over)
+			<li>(Global Scene)
+			Stores previous and current scenes now</li>
+			<li>(Game)
-			Working on having quiting and returning to game be more flexible (Game over and retry should bring you back to cur fight, quit to menu and play should take you to start of level)</li>
+			Quiting and returning to game be more flexible (Game over and retry brings you back to cur fight, quit to menu and play takes you to start of level)</li>
 		</ul>
 	<li>
 	<li>